 This article and manual provides a practical explanation of the Business Plan.
 After reading, you’ll have a basic understanding of this powerful management tool.
 In addition, this manual contains everything you need to know about business plans, tips, suggestions, and practical applications.
-This article also contains a downloadable and editable business plan template.
+This article also contains several downloadable and editable templates, including a business plan template, cash flow statement template and a balance sheet template.

 What is a Business Plan?